whats-good/uniform-graphql/README.md

   types: [Animal, Person],
   resolveType: (x) => {
     /**
-     * All union types need a resolveType function that will
+     * All abstract types need a resolveType function that will
      * figure out the type name of a resolved object so that
      * GraphQL can understand which Object type this returned
      * piece of data falls under.